ymzayek/yeastcells-detection-maskrcnn/README.md

 See [evaluation notebook](https://git.webhosting.rug.nl/P301081/yeastcells-detection-maskrcnn/src/branch/master/notebooks/example_evaluation.ipynb).

 We evaluated our pipeline using benchmark data from the [Yeast Image Toolkit](http://yeast-image-toolkit.biosim.eu/) (YIT) (Versari et al., 2017).
 On this platform, several exisiting pipelines have been evaluated for their segmentation and tracking performance.
 We tested our pipeline and that of YeaZ (Dietler et al., 2020) on several test sets from this platform.
-We chose to compare our pipeline with YeaZ because they too use a deep learning CNN, unlike the other pipelines evalued on YIT.
+We chose to compare our pipeline with YeaZ because they too use a deep learning CNN, unlike the other pipelines evaluated on YIT.

 The YeaZ segmentation and tracking output was obtained by using the [YeaZ-GUI](https://github.com/lpbsscientist/YeaZ-GUI) with the recommended default parameters.

 We matched the centroids provided in the benchmark ground truth data to the mask outputs of our pipeline and YeaZ.
-We then calculated precision, recall, and the F1-score.
+This is slightly different than the way it was done on the evaluation platform of YIT but comparable since they matched centroids of the prediction to the centroids of the ground truth with a maximum distance threshold to count as a true positive (see their [EP](https://github.com/Fafa87/EP) for more detail).
+We then calculated precision, recall, accuracy, and the F1-score.

 <table>
   <tr>